Table Of Contents

 • Change Availability Zone (AZ)

-For example, you can switch from the M5.xl running Windows in US East (North Virginia) to an M5.2xl running Linux in US East (North Virginia) to increase capacity.
+For example, you can switch from the M5.xl running Windows in the US East (North Virginia) to an M5.2xl running Linux in the US East (North Virginia) to increase capacity.
 But you won’t be able to switch from the M5.xl running Windows to a T3.xl running Windows or Linux.
 Also, you cannot migrate to US West (Ohio) to host the same Windows M5.xl instance.

 Compute Savings Plans offer discounts of up to 66% compared to On-Demand EC2 pricing.

-Despite their lower discounts, these plans apply to multiple AWS services (Amazon EC2, AWS Fargate, and AWS Lambda), regions, instance families, instance sizes, and operating systems.
+Despite lower discounts, these plans apply to multiple AWS services (Amazon EC2, AWS Fargate, and AWS Lambda), regions, instance families, instance sizes, and operating systems.

 One more thing.
 Your Savings Plans discount amount will also depend on the payment plan you choose: